alireza-hariri/go4py/README.md

  go4py build <module_name>
 ```

-You can import the functions as methods of the module:
+You can now import the functions as methods of a python module:
 ```python
 from <module_name> import <function_name>
 ```